STEAM

 A competitive team emphasizing Science and Engineering.
 Science Olympiad has 23 events ranging from the earth sciences, life sciences, physical sciences as well as construction and design.
 Each event has a tandem compete, except three events which have three students adding up to 49 slots per team.
 Those 49 slots are divided among a maximum of 15 students per team.
 Schools can have multiple teams.
 The high school team has a varsity competition team and two experience teams.
 Varsity requires high commitment and achievement.
 It is selected through a lengthy tryout process.
 The two Experience teams are designed for students to be engaged but also allow for more schedule flexibility for those in many activities/sports.

 Each team score at a tournament involves adding the placement scores of each event together for an overall team score.
 So first place gets 1 point, 50th place gets 50 points.
-THe lowest scoring team wins.
+The lowest scoring team wins.
 After the invitational season, the regional championship is elimination.
 Two high school teams advance to states.
 Two teams from states advance to Nationals.

 August - May